Mahanandi

 Recipe:

-Portabella mushrooms - Quickly rinse or wipe of portabellas with a paper towel.
-Remove the roots and make +(plus shape) cuts on them.
+Portabella mushrooms РQuickly rinse or wipe of portabellas with a paper towel.
+Remove the roots and make &#43(plus shape) cuts on them.
 After lightly covering them with sesame oil, stir-fry or grill them until they are golden and sprinkle with some salt and remove.
-When sautéing in a pan, leave space around the mushrooms, so that they brown evenly.
+When saut̩ing in a pan, leave space around the mushrooms, so that they brown evenly.

-Sauce - Toast half cup of sesame seeds and 4 to 6 red chilli peppers.
-Make a fine paste of them by adding a small piece of ginger, salt and molasses (half tsp each or to your taste).
+Sauce – Toast half cup of sesame seeds and 4 to 6 red chilli peppers.
+Make a fine paste of them by adding a small piece of ginger, salt and molasses or sugar, half teaspoon each or to your taste.

 Portabellas, Sesame Seeds, Red Chilli Peppers and Molasses….Grilled Portabella Mushrooms